slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Listen to predict a collapse.'*
 > *'The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.' -- George Bernard Shaw*

-- Inertia is why a car does not stop the moment the brakes are applied.
-- When problems shift faster than your rate of adaptation you go extinct.
-- equipa que ganha, não se mexe

 > *'Be flexible.
 You need to be able to be a diplomate and a fighter, to speak well among the scholars of academia and the blue collar workers down at the bar.
-You need to be comfortable both in a suit and tie and in camouflaged jacket.' -- Frank Miniter (paraphrased)* -->
+You need to be comfortable both in a suit and tie and in camouflaged jacket.' -- Frank Miniter (paraphrased)*

+- Inertia is why a car does not stop the moment the brakes are applied.
+- Equipa que ganha, não se mexe.
+-->

 > *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

+> *'At Berkshire there has never been a master plan.
+Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
+We want people taking into account new information' -- Charlie Munger*

 > *'Life is more like tetris than chess.' -- Tor Blair*

 Plans are not static.

 You need to switch strategies a few times to get where you want to go.
+When problems shift faster than your rate of adaptation you go extinct.

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

-> *'Take advantage of the opportunities - that’s probably more important than charting your path.' -- Admiral William Mcraven*

 > *'One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing.' -- Kautilya*